rwpalmer/tzLib/doc/tzLib_Reference.md

 				data for the next DST transition should be loaded into EEPROM.

 		Syntax:
-			-	tzSetTransitionTime((time_t)<epoch seconds UCT>);
+            -	tzSetNextTransitionTime((time_t)<epoch seconds UCT>);

-		Return:	none

-		Examples:
-			-	To trigger an immediate transition ... tzSetTransitionTime(Time.now());
-			-	to trigger a transition in 1 hour ...
-					tzSetTransitionTime(Time.now() + (60 * 60));
+            -   Example: to trigger a transition in 1 hour ... tzLib.setNextTransitionTime(Time.now() + (60 * 60));

-	tzWipeEEPROM() ------------------------------------------------------------
+        Return:	void

+    tzLib.transitionNow() -----------------------------------------------------
         Function and Usage:
-			-	This method is FOR DEVELOPMENT AND TEST USAGE ONLY.
-It should 		never exist in final code.
-			-	When used, tzWipeEEPROM must always execute before tzSetup.
-In 		this location, tzSetup will reconfigure the EEPROM using the default time zone ID each time the system boots.
-Any time zone ID changes that were made in real-time will be lost.
-			-	This method allows developers to erase the time zone and DST transition data from the EEPROM for testing purposes.
-This makes it easy to validate default settings and the overall OOB (Out of Box) experience.
-			-	If timezone data is not maintained at the default EEPROM 			location (0), the desired tzSetEepromLocation() statement must be executed before this method is invoked.
-While this method contains logic to reduce the chances of erasing of the wrong data, one should use care.
+            FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
+            -   Shorthand for tzLib.setNextTransitontime(Time.now());

         Syntax:
+            -   tzLib.transitionNow();

+        Return: void

+    tzLib.eraseTzEeprom() -----------------------------------------------------

+		Function and Usage:
+            FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
+            -   This method erases the tzBlock that tzLib stores in EEPROM.
+                 - the tzBlock is overwritten with '0xFF' characters.
+                As a result,
+                 - tzLib will forget the configured time zone.
+                 - tzLib will forget the data required to configure local time and to perform DST transitions.
+            This method is provided to help developers test the 'new device' scenario.

+		Syntax:
-			-	tzWipeEEPROM();
+			-	tzLib.eraseTzEeprom();

-		Return:	none
+		Return:	void